Atiyah-Segal theorem for Deligne-Mumford stacks and applications: Atiyah-Segal correspondence for the coarse moduli space map

-The equality ${=}^1$ follows from \thmref{thm:closedimmiso} and ${=}^2$ follows from \lemref{lem:semisimpleconjclass}.
-The equality ${=}^3$ follows from the functoriality of the proper push-forward map in $K$-theory of coherent sheaves, applied to the commutative square of proper maps of stacks
+The equality ${=}^1$ follows from \thmref{thm:closedimmiso}, (2) follows from \thmref{thm:invariants} and ${=}^3$ follows from \lemref{lem:semisimpleconjclass}.
+The equality ${=}^4$ follows from the functoriality of the proper push-forward map in $K$-theory of coherent sheaves, applied to the commutative square of proper maps of stacks

 and noting that $\inv^G_{(-)}$ is the push-forward map on $K$-theory induced by the coarse moduli space map which is proper (see \thmref{thm:invariants}).
 This proves the theorem. \end{proof}